Skip to Content

 2pDeconstruction of #24HourTown begins… Care to help?

-Celebrating 25 Years of Sonoran Singletrack! – A Welcome Letter
+Celebrating 26 Years Under Celestial Night Skies! – A Welcome Letter

-And the #24HOP proudly continues its fundraising efforts for Bag It, helping recently diagnosed cancer patients receive all the tools and knowledge needed to empower themselves and conquer the fear associated with cancer.
+The #24HOP also continues its fundraising efforts for Bag It, helping recently diagnosed cancer patients receive the tools and support they need to face an overwhelming moment with confidence and support from friends like us.

-On behalf of our amazing Crew, welcome to 24 Hour Town!
-Please enjoy all that it has to offer while turning laps with a smile and celebrating 25 amazing years.
+On behalf of our amazing crew, volunteers, partners, and community – welcome to 24 Hour Town.
+Please enjoy all that it has to offer while turning laps with a smile, embracing the cosmic vibe, and celebrating 26 incredible years.

 See ya trailside,